 Eq.~\ref{eq:mono1} is close-form expression of $\omega_d$ because it exists in both the left-hand and right-hand sides.

 When $\omega_d$ satisfies each blue and red sideband condition, then the $\hat{H}_{sb}$ at the qubit and cavity rotating frame is reduced to,

-We define $\Omega_{sb}^{(0)}$ by the transition rates corresponding to the coefficients in front of the operators in Eq.~\ref{eq:mono3}.
-In addition to $\Omega_{sb}^{(0)}$, there is additional contribution to the sideband transition rates resulting from the qubit's frequency modulation at $2\omega_d$ in Eq.~\ref{eq:mono1}.
-If $\omega_d$ satisfies the two-photon sideband transitions, then $2\omega_d$ also automatically satisfies the condition for the first order sideband transitions for both blue and red sideband transitions.
-This phenomena is analogous to inducing the first order sideband transition by modulating the flux through the squid loop of the frequency tunable qubits, which was first demonstrated in \cite{Strand-PRB-2013}.
-We define this contribution $\Omega_{sb}^{(1)}$, which amounts to $2gJ_1(2\epsilon_m/\Delta_{qc})$, where $J_n(x)$ is the first kind of Bessel function of order $n$.
-The detail derivation is given in \cite{Strand-PRB-2013}.
-Finally, we can define $\Omega_{sb}=\Omega_{sb}^{(0)}+\Omega_{sb}^{(1)}$ as the analytically predicted sideband transition rates.
+We define $\Omega_{sb}^{(0)}$ by the interaction rates corresponding to the coefficients in front of the operators in Eq.~\ref{eq:mono3}.
+In addition to $\Omega_{sb}^{(0)}$, there is additional contribution to the sideband interaction rates resulting from the qubit's frequency modulation at $2\omega_d$ in Eq.~\ref{eq:mono1}.
+If $\omega_d$ satisfies the two-photon sideband interactions, then $2\omega_d$ also automatically satisfies the condition for the first order sideband interactions for both blue and red sideband interactions.
+This phenomena is analogous to inducing the first order sideband interaction by modulating the flux through the squid loop of the frequency tunable qubits, which was first demonstrated in \cite{Strand-PRB-2013}.
+We define the interaction rates from this contribution as $\Omega_{sb}^{(1)}$, which amounts to $-2gJ_1(2\epsilon_m/\Delta_{qc})$ for the red sideband interactions, and $-2gJ_1(2\epsilon_m/\Sigma_{qc})$ for the blue sideband interactions.
+Here, $J_n(x)$ is the first kind of Bessel function of order $n$.
+The detail derivation is given in \cite{Beaudoin-PRA-2012,Strand-PRB-2013,Navarrete-PRL-2014}.
+We summarize the derivation in Sec.~\ref{parameteric}.
+Finally, we can define $\Omega_{sb}=|\Omega_{sb}^{(0)}+\Omega_{sb}^{(1)}|$ as the analytically predicted sideband interaction rates.